 Spacebring allows you to prorate invoices for the first and last subscription cycles.

-How proration works
+How proration for the first cycle works

 How proration coefficient is calculated